LAFF1/Python-Challenge/README.md

 # Python-Challenge
+Py Me Up, Charlie

+There are two modules included in Python-Challenge

-Python Challenges PyRank and PyPoll
+PyBank and PyPoll